 This was a super busy time for the Bruized team, as we participated in multiple holiday markets, including the Veg Holiday market, hosted by the Toronto Vegetarian Association.

 We also participated in the Activate!
 Vaughan Pitch Contest for a $5k grant which we did not receive but were a top 10 runner up.
-Participating in this challenge, made us eligible for another $5k grant by the same program, which we completed the application for... and we ended up winning!
+Participating in this challenge made us eligible for another $5k grant by the same program, which we applied for... and we ended up winning!

 The Bruized team takes a well deserved break and finds some time to relax.